Phragmén's voting rules: Load balancing

-Phragmen's original method is the sequential method that minimizes the maximum load, which is currently known as Seq-Phragmen.

-In practice, the rules that have the best axiomatic guarantees in the global-optimization category are leximax-Phragmen and var-Phragmen.
-Among the sequential variants, the best guarantees are given by Seq-Phragmen.

 Phragmen illustrated his method by representing each voter as a vessel.
 The already-elected candidates are represented by water in the vessels.
 To elect another candidate, 1 liter of water has to be poured into the vessels corresponding to voters who voter for that candidate.
 The water should be distributed such that the maximum height of the water is as small as possible.

 Virtual money

 Seq-Phragmen can alternatively be described as the following continuous process: